adbedlam/adbedlam/README.md

 <p align="center">
 I'm a C++ and Python developer focused on algorithms, machine learning, and data analysis.<br>
-I work with tools like CLion, PyCharm, and VS Code.
 Below you can see my activity and full tech stack.
 </p>

 ---